 The name Diospyros in context means more or less “Divine Fruit” or “Divine Food” and is an apt description for the wonderful succulent persimmon.
 Persimmons are one of the most widely planted fruits in the world (the majority of the acreage is in Asia) and are a member of the Ebony family (known for their hard wood where persimmon is used for golf club heads).

 The American Persimmon ( D. virginiana) is native to the east and grows wild from Florida up the eastern seaboard to New York and has a small fruit with an excellent, nutty sweet flavor.
 However, if it is eaten unripe, it has alum in the flesh and is very astringent (makes your mouth feel like cotton).
-Occasionally we have young trees in the nursery for sale though only small plants as they transplant poorly. a selection of the new varieties of Kaki (Asian) persimmons of both astringent (must be eaten soft and completely ripe) and non-astringent (can be eaten hard like an apple with no astringency) and the astringent American Persimmon seedlings as well as grafted cultivars-
+Occasionally we have young trees in the nursery for sale though only small plants as they transplant poorly.
+Most of the Kaki (Asian) persimmons must be eaten soft and completely ripe and non-astringent can be eaten hard like an apple with no astringency.

 Kaki are extremely popular in Asia – they consider them like Americans do apples – a persimmon a day keeps the doctor away!
-The flavor of persimmons is unique.
-Non-astringent cultivars can be eaten when still firm/hard and yellow-orange in color, with a crisp texture and soft flavor (great in fruit salads!).
-When completely ripe and orange-red in color, they have an incredibly rich, sweet flavor.
-Astringent varieties often have more intense sweet flavor, but must be eaten soft.
+Astringent varieties often have more intense sweet flavor.
 They are truly a unique and wonderful fruit!
 The most common commercial varieties grown today are Hachiya (astringent, conical shape) and Fuyu (non-astringent, flat shape).
 However, there are excellent new varieties that offer better flavor, or ripen earlier for the N.W.
 There are several very cold hardy cultivars that can be grown in protected locations as far north as zone 5, especially in the milder microclimates along the coast.
 Kaki thrive throughout the South.

-Kaki Persimmons are a profitable orchard crop.
+Kaki Persimmons can be a profitable orchard crop.
 Grown commercially in California (primarily the variety Jiro, but sold as Fuyu), orchards of non-astringent varieties can produce yields of up to 10,000 lbs/acre.
 Persimmons are fairly easy to grow, with few major pests.
 Non-astringent cultivars can be harvested while just showing color and shipped readily in standard fruit packing boxes.
 Even astringent varieties, when picked still hard, will ripen completely on the shelf over several weeks, making it an easy crop to bring to market.
-For a supply of persimmons which lasts until harvest the following October, fill a freezer with fully ripened Saijo, Gionbo and Hachiya using small sandwich-sized freezer bags.
+For a supply of persimmons which lasts until harvest the following October, fill a freezer with fully ripened fruit using small sandwich-sized freezer bags.
 The persimmons are frozen whole after removing the stems.
 They can also be dried with some care.

 The native American Persimmon, Diospyros virginiana is very deeply tap-rooted and has little side branching, unless grown in a root-enhancing container.
 Trees will have a much better transplant rate when planted small (less than 2 feet).